Boston and Its Neighborhoods

 - MHC Reconnaissance Survey Town Report BOSTONReport Date: 1981

 Chartered by Congress in 1949, the National Trust for Historic Preservation… take[s] “direct, on-the-ground action when historic buildings and sites are threatened…and advocate[s] with governments to save America’s heritage.
 We strive to create a cultural legacy that is as diverse as the nation itself so that all of us can take pride in our part of the American story.”
 Each year since 1987 it has published a list of America’s 11 Most Endangered Historic Places.
 In 1995 Historic Boston Theatres were listed among the country’s most endangered historic places.
 The 2012 list includes the Malcolm X–Ella Little-Collins House.
-The Trust’s National Treasures database lists over 2,300 Boston-related news articles and reports.
+Search “Boston” retrieves 3,350 news articles, blogs, and reports many on individual buildings.

 “The mission of the North End Historical Society is to collect and preserve the historical record and material culture of Boston’s North End, to preserve, catalog, and present these resources in service of the wider community through publications, lectures, educational programs, and exhibits.
 The mission includes ongoing efforts to bring together scholars and individuals knowledgeable and interested in all aspects of the North End’s history.”
 See the documentary, Boston’s North End: America’s Italian Neighborhood.